1991 Sino-Soviet Border Agreement: Amur River

+The PRC relinquished claims to these lands during border negotiations.

 Ussuri River

 Of almost 150 island groups on the Ussuri river, almost forty lay disputed.
 Many of these islands were the site of numerous skirmishes and clashes before and during the Sino-Soviet border conflict.
 Of the 320 islands along this river, the agreement recognizes 167 Russian islands and 153 Chinese islands.

 Kutsuzov is the largest island along the Ussuri.
 Under former Chinese possession it was known as Daxitong dao.
 Control was transferred to the Soviet Union during the Manchukuo period.
 Under the terms of the agreement, the island remained in Russia's possession.

 Damansky, or Zhenbao Island along the Ussuri River, was the site of the 1969 Damansky Island incident.
 After the conflict, the Chinese appear to have retained de facto control over the island.
 The agreement recognized China's de jure as well as de facto control.